shfitz/DM1143-Ideation-and-Prototyping-FA17/week_2_detail.md

 <td valign="top">write</td>
 <td><!-- Due wed this week -->
 based on the IDEO reading, come up with a questionnaire for your partners.
 </td>
-<td><ul><li>Write your second input or output post.</li>
+<td><ul><li>Write your input or output post.</li>
-<li>A response to 'Everything is a remix'.
-Don;t summarize, but indicate if you agree and why, or diagree and why.
-Post the response on your site by Monday at 5pm</li>
+<li>Write a blog post responding to 'Everything is a remix' or "Exit Through the Gift Shop".
+Do not write summaries.
+In other words, do not regurgitate.
+Discuss any epiphanies or insights that occurred while watching, how it reflects your own process (or does not and why) or how it will inform or change your own process (or will not and why).</li>

 </ul>
 </td>